CROP: Conservative Reward for Model-based Offline Policy Optimization: Method

 With Assumption~\ref{assumption: 1}, the difference between $B^{\bar{T},\bar{r},\pi}$ and $B^{T,r,\pi}$ can be bounded:

-where $*$ denotes $(s,a)$ and $V^\pi(s) = \sum_{a}\pi(a|s)Q(a|s) $.
-This gives us an expression, which is a function of $C_{r}$ and $C_{P}$, to bound the potential overestimation caused by the sample bias.
+where $*$ denotes $(s,a)$ and $V^\pi(s) = \mathbb{E}_{a \sim \pi(\cdot|s)} [Q(a|s)] $.
+This gives us an expression, which is a function of $C_{r}$ and $C_{T}$, to bound the potential overestimation caused by the sample bias.

-In the proposed algorithm, only state transitions of offline date are kept, and the reward for offline data is replaced by the reward of environment model.
+In the proposed algorithm CROP, only state transitions of offline data are kept, and the reward for offline data is replaced by the reward of the environment model.
 Thus, the Bellman operator using offline data is $B^{\bar{T},\hat{r},\pi}$, whose difference to $B^{\bar{T},\bar{r},\pi}$ is bounded by $\epsilon_{r}$:

 The Bellman operator using interactions with the model is $B^{\hat{T}, \hat{r}, \pi}$, whose difference to $B^{\bar{T},\bar{r},\pi}$ is bounded as follows: